mrfdev/Jobs/Resources/FAQ/jobs-running-1.17.1.md

 `Paper website` This is where you can get Paper's 1.17.1 jar
 <https://papermc.io/downloads>

-More information about Jobs: https://www.zrips.net/jobs/
+More information about Jobs: https://www.zrips.net/jobs/, here you can find info about permissions, chat titles, signs and other jobs features.